Declaration

 pretended offences

-For abolishing the free System of English Laws in a
+For abolishing the free System of English Laws in

-neighbouring Province, establishing therein an Arbitrary government,
+a neighbouring Province, establishing therein an Arbitrary

-and enlarging its Boundaries so
+and enlarging its Boundaries

-same absolute
+introducing the same absolute

 rule into these Colonies: